souvik-saha-jupe/Face-Recognition-with-Real-Time-Attendance/README.md

 {if secondElapsed > 60: } to {if secondElapsed>86400}

 **Constraints :**

 It can't predict which face is real image and which face is artificial(image shown on the camera)

+P.S. : While copying my code, add your data and photo to this.
+Otherwise it can never recognise your face. :)